-CATEGORIES Movie News"Every single day, I was like, 'F*ck!"
+CATEGORIES Movie News"Every single day on set, I was like, 'F*ck!"

 Andrew Garfield is talking about playing Peter Parker in the upcoming reboot of "Spider-Man," and that four-letter word is coming up a lot.
 In a way, the incessant f-bombs make sense.
 He has to find some way to unleash all of that emotion and energy and excitement -- the stuff that comes with playing, not only a childhood hero, but his childhood hero.